4th Thursday of the month at

 Family Place 1020 12th St.

 ABOUT COMMUNITY MEAL

-Going on its second year, simple church hosts the monthly potluck Community Meal with Family Place.
-A program of Upward Bound House, Family Place provides transitional housing and intensive wrap-around case management for families with minor children in crisis.
-Traditionally, homeless shelters separate men and women; Family Place offers a unique model maintaining the family unit intact in separate apartments.
-They serve about 50 families per year and achieves superlative outcomes.
-Over 95% of the graduates of Family Place have remained in permanent, self-sufficient housing for at least a year after graduating.
+simple church hosts a monthly potluck at Family Place.
+A program of Upward Bound House, Family Place provides transitional housing and intensive wrap-around case management for homeless families with children in crisis.
+Traditionally, homeless shelters separate men and women; Family Place offers a unique model maintaining the family unit intact in their own apartment.

-The Community Meal potluck is an opportunity to help feed about 30-40 adults & children, served buffet style.
-Attending the potluck not only provides a delicious meal for the families and allows the parents an evening free from cooking dinner but is a way for all who attend to be a part of a warm and accepting community.
+Community Meal is an opportunity to provide a delicious meal (served buffet style) for the families, allowing the parents an evening free from planning dinner, while hanging out with the children and youth making a simple craft or playing games.
+More importantly, Community Meal is a way for all who attend to be a part of a warm and accepting community.

 For more information, contact Nathan Oney firstname.lastname@example.org or call the church office (310) 393-8258.